2026 EU Regulation Update -- Action Required If Traveling After October 2026

 • 21-day wait after first rabies vaccination

-• USDA APHIS government endorsement
+• USDA APHIS endorsement -- 10-day window runs from endorsement date

-• No titer test required
+• No titer test required from USA

 • No quarantine if compliant